Sustainable Development Goal 7: Target 7.a: Promote access to research, technology and investments in clean energy

 The fourth target of SDG 7 is Target 7.a: "By 2030, enhance international cooperation to facilitate access to clean energy research and technology, including renewable energy, energy efficiency and advanced and cleaner fossil-fuel technology, and promote investment in energy infrastructure and clean energy technology".

 It has one indicator: Indicator 7.4.1 is the "International financial flows to developing countries in support of clean energy research and development and renewable energy production, including in hybrid systems".

 There is twice the amount of international financing for renewable energy going to developing countries in 2017 compared to 2010.
 In 2017 most of this financing (nearly half) went to hydropower and nearly 20% to solar power projects.

 More investments are needed for global energy access, namely for electrification and clean cooking: A report in 2021 state that "the financing community is failing to deliver on SDG7".

 Target 7.b: Expand and upgrade energy services for developing countries

 The fifth target of SDG 7 is formulated as: "Target 7.b: By 2030, expand infrastructure and upgrade technology for supplying modern and sustainable energy services for all in developing countries, in particular least developed countries, small island developing States, and land-locked developing countries, in accordance with their respective programs of support."

-It has one indicator: Indicator 7.5.1 is the "Investments in energy efficiency as a proportion of GDP and the amount of foreign direct investment in financial transfer for infrastructure and technology to sustainable development services".
+It has one indicator, which used to measure "Investments in energy efficiency as a proportion of GDP and the amount of foreign direct investment in financial transfer for infrastructure and technology to sustainable development services," but this has since been changed.
+The current indicator is 7.b.1: "Installed renewable energy-generating capacity in developing and developed countries (in watts per capita)."

 As of August 2020, there is no data available for this indicator.

 It was reported in 2020 that Indicator 7.b.1 might be removed as it is identical with indicator 12.1.1 of SDG 12.